Open up the search engine, type any word in the search bar, and click search.

 This is all useless if your content is not actionable.

 Yes, all creativity, language flair, vocabulary showdown, and art of storytelling goes out of the window if it is not able to achieve your goals.

-Remember the key to content marketing?
+Remember the key to content marketing consultant for small businesses?